gotham29/htm-state/docs/demo1.md

 ✔ HTM-State reacts in sub-second time
 ✔ It requires **no labeled training data**
 ✔ It adapts online like a human observer
-✔ It generalizes across domains — workload today, cyber and healthcare tomorrow
+✔ It generalizes across domains — workload → cyber → healthcare → manufacturing